Infinityliguery/git_nem/README.md

 # git_nem: Proof-of-Stake Validator Node Simulator

 This repository contains a Python script that simulates a simplified Proof-of-Stake (PoS) blockchain network.
 It is designed as an educational tool to demonstrate the core concepts of PoS, including validator selection, block proposal, and network consensus.
-This is not a production-ready system but an architectural model of a decentralized component.
+This is not a production-ready system but serves as an architectural model to illustrate a decentralized component.

 ## Concept